kamperh/kamperh.github.io/_posts/2025-05-16-research-thoughts.md

 ---
-title: "Choose your own adventure: Perspectives on being a researcher"
+title: "Choose your own adventure: Some thoughts on research"
 author: Herman Kamper
 ---

-My central argument is that research is like a choose-your-own-adventure book: there are many routes to becoming a successful researcher.
+My central argument in this post is that research is like a choose-your-own-adventure book: there are many routes to becoming a successful researcher.
 This is also the most difficult part: many studies show that more options actually make us more unhappy (watch some of Dan Ariely's TED talks).
 So the good and bad news: there isn't a recipe for becoming a successful researcher.

 Below I sketch some common routes to becoming a good researcher, list some pitfalls, and give some tips along the way.